Kang-YongHo/Kang-YongHo/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Java Spring Back-End Developer
+- 🔭 I’m currently working on Java Spring Back-End Developer as a FreeLancer
 - 🌱 I’m currently learning Many Things for Good Life
 - 💬 Ask me about What Musics in My PlayList
 - 📫 How to reach me: isnatch90@gmail.com
--

 <!--
 **Kang-YongHo/Kang-YongHo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.